 The musical talents of over a billion people have been suppressed because Muhammad said, “Song makes hypocrisy grow in the heart as water does herbage.”
 (RoT pg.
 775.)
 The Koran defines hypocrisy as insufficient devotion on the part of those who say they are Muslims, so apparently Muhammad thought listening to music could distract from one’s daily prayers, or something like that.

 Not only does the Koran enshrine what Muhammad SAID, it also deifies what he DID.
-This is found in what I call the “verse of the ego,” verse 33:21: “Indeed in the Messenger of Allah (Muhammad) you have a good example to follow for him who hopes for (the meeting) with Allah and the Last Day and remembers Allah much.”
-(K pg.
-548.)
+This is found in what I call the “verse of the ego,” verse 33:21: “Surely there was a good example for you in the Messenger of Allah.”
+(M pg.
+622)

 Muhammad beheaded and tortured prisoners, authorized the rape of captive women, owned and sold slaves — including women he raped — and ordered the death of anyone who criticized him, amongst other niceties.
 He also consummated his “marriage” to a six-year-old when she was nine.